rm3l/pureconfig/README.md

         max-size = 50MB

 # Use the same log config as the shared one, but override the max-size.
-# Let's also add a data property only relevant for the server.
+# Let's also add a date property only relevant for the server.
 server
     log => shared.log
         max-size = 10MB